awsdocs/amazon-workspaces-administration-guide/doc_source/amazon-workspaces-troubleshooting.md

 ### I'm having trouble using Docker with Amazon WorkSpaces<a name="docker_support"></a>

-Nested virtualization \(including the use of Docker\) is not supported on Amazon WorkSpaces\.
+Nested virtualization \(including the use of Docker\) is not supported on Amazon WorkSpaces for Windows or Linux\.

 ### I receive ThrottlingException errors to some of my API calls<a name="throttled-api-calls"></a>